ademeglio/ATM/readMe.md

   * display the current account balance.

 ##### Stretch Task.
-add the beginning balance to the Atm constructor. use java.math.BigDecimal to store balance instead of double.
+  * add the beginning balance to the Atm constructor.
+  * use java.math.BigDecimal to store balance instead of double.

-Allow withdrawals
+#### Allow withdrawals

-Add the following to your Atm class:
+Add the following to your `Atm` class:

-a method with the signature void withdraw(double amount) that decreases the value of balance by amount.
+  * a method with the signature void withdraw(double amount) that decreases the value of balance by amount.

-Update your AtmClientApp to:
+Update your `AtmClientApp` to:

-offer a Press 2 to withdraw funds option. prompt the user for a withdrawal amount. call the withdraw method with the specified amount.
+  * offer a `Press 2 to withdraw funds` option.
+  * prompt the user for a withdrawal amount.
+  * call the `withdraw` method with the specified amount.

-Allow balance inquiries.
+#### Allow balance inquiries.

-Update your AtmClientApp to:
+Update your `AtmClientApp` to:

-offer a Press 3 to check balance option. display the current balance when this option is chosen.
+  * offer a `Press 3 to check balance` option.
+  * display the current balance when this option is chosen.

-Input loop
+#### Input loop

-Update your AtmClientApp, adding a Press 4 to exit option.
-Keep prompting the user to select an option until they enter 4 to exit, then print a goodbye message.
+Update your `AtmClientApp`, adding a `Press 4 to exit` option.
+Keep prompting the user to select an option until they enter `4` to exit, then print a goodbye message.

-Examples
+## Examples

-Enter your PIN:
+`Enter your PIN:
 1234
 Welcome to Bank of We Can Code IT!
 Choose an option.